eve-mas/eve-parity/README.md

 2. Go inside eve-py folder
 3. Run shell script ./config.sh
-   Make sure OCaml is version 4.03.x or later before running config.sh If you have OPAM installed in your machine, you can upgrade OCaml by executing these in terminal:
+   Make sure OCaml is version 4.03.x or later before running config.sh If you have OPAM installed and initialised (ref: https://opam.ocaml.org/doc/Usage.html#Basics) in your machine, you can upgrade OCaml by executing these in terminal:
 	- opam update
 	- opam upgrade
 	- opam switch 4.03.0